hanabi/hanabi.github.io/Reference.md

 * In the middle of the game, it is relatively safe to blind-play your chop card, since it is known to not be a critical/playable card.
 * In the beginning of the game, it may not be safe to blind-play your chop card.
 In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
 Normally, it is best to let the player immediately before the blind-player do it.
 If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

+### The Double 5 Pull

+* This convention only applies in the *Early Game*.
+* Normally, in the *Early Game*, it is impossible to perform a *5 Pull* on a chop card, because it will instead be interpreted as an an *Early 5's Chop Move*.
+In this situation, players will almost always just give a direct *Chop-Focus Play Clue* (and then give a *5 Save* to the 5 later on).
+* However, what if a player performs an *Early 5's Chop Move* on a playable card instead of just giving a *Chop-Focus Play Clue*?
+They must be trying to communicate something extra.
+* In this situation, they are really trying to perform a *Double 5 Pull*, which pulls a card from the next player and also pulls a card from the player who received the number 5 clue.
+The next player should blind-play their *Finesse Position* card, which gives the clue receiver enough information to know that the move was really a *5 Pull* after all.
+* For example, in a 4-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues number 5 to Cathy, touching a red 5 on slot 3.
+  * Cathy's slot 4 card is a red 1.
+(This was her chop card prior to the number 5 clue being given.)
+  * It is now Bob's turn.
+Bob sees that Donald has a red 2 on his slot 2 that could be *Play Clued* with a red color clue.
+  * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
+However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
+However, this cannot be an *Early 5's Chop Move* either, since Cathy has a playable red 1 on her chop.
+  * Thus, Bob knows that this is a *Double 5 Pull*, so he blind-plays his *Finesse Position* card.
+It is blue 1 and it successfully plays.
+  * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
+Since he blind-played his *Finesse Position* card, this must be a *Double 5 Pull*.
+Cathy blind-plays her slot 4 card (the card to the right of the clued 5).

 ### The Distributed Dump Truck

 * This convention only applies to 5-player games.